| Teach Yourself SQL in 21 Days, Second Edition

 You now know enough to understand the basics of what your SQL engine might try while

+optimizing you queries.
+Q How many tables can you join on?
 A That depends on the implementation.
 Some implementations have a 25-table

 limit, whereas others have no limit.
 Just remember, the more tables you join on,